ChrisWhealy/speech_reinforcement/README.md

 ## Online Version

-An online version of this tools is available [here](http://whealy.com/acoustics/SR_Calculator/index.html)
+An online version of this tool is available [here](http://whealy.com/acoustics/SR_Calculator/index.html)

 ## Architecture